build-week-how-to/Back-End-Max/README.md

             - LOGIN -
-            ●   Should return status 404 if user doesnt exist
+            ●   Should return status 404 if user doesnt exist ●   Should return OK status code 200
+            ●   Should require authorization

             - REGISTER -
             ●   Should return length of 1